YashMishra0101/Typescript-Learning/readme.md

 My main goal is to learn TypeScript so I can build projects and write cleaner, more efficient code with it.

-TypeScript is like coffee ☕—it may seem strong at first, but once you get used to it, you can't code without it! 😅😂👨‍💻
+TypeScript is like coffee ☕—it may seem strong at first, but once you get used to it, you can't code without it 😅😂👨‍💻.